 During the five month period, Washington maintained headquarters at Arnold's Tavern on the Green, the central hub of Morristown society.
 Washington and his subordinates had close contact with the townspeople and needed protection from potential health epidemics.
 As a result, Washington ordered inoculations for his militiamen during a smallpox outbreak in February of 1777.
 Further encouraging a healthy atmosphere, Washington made personal and public cleanliness a priority.
 Despite his efforts, the troops were so distressed by the disease and poor conditions of the camp that by spring 1777, many men attempted to leave and were charged with "deserting" and "mutiny."4

 Two years later, Washington returned with his troops.
 Between December 1779 and June 1780 Washington installed a second encampment in a 1500-acre section of forestland known as Jockey Hollow.
-The winter was bitter and exceedingly harsh, "intensely cold and freezing," in Washington's words.5 He was accompanied by his wife Martha and her children, John Parke Custis and Martha Parke Custis.
-They were all given shelter in the Ford Mansion owned by Colonel Jacob Ford, Jr. and his wife, Theodosia.
+The winter was bitter and exceedingly harsh, "intensely cold and freezing," in Washington's words.5 He was accompanied by his wife Martha, and were given shelter in the Ford Mansion owned by Colonel Jacob Ford, Jr. and his wife, Theodosia.
 The Georgian style mansion, built in 1774, became Washington's headquarters; today it is a national historical park.
 The three-story mansion with shutters and dormer windows would have been luxurious to the Washingtons after their journey on the war trail.
 In his free time at the headquarters, Washington kept a daily weather journal chronicling that season's severe climate.

 Washington remained busy during the encampment trying to meet the needs of his large group, despite the lack of military action.
 The experience was tumultuous from the beginning, with the ongoing threat of mutiny beginning in December 1779.
 On December 16, Washington described the situation as "alarming" in a circular letter to the states, adding that he and his men had "never experienced a like extremity at any period of the War."
 They were "intirely destitute of money," and he feared that "the Army will infallibly disband in a fortnight."6 By late April 1780, the circumstances remained dire.
 General Nathanael Greene observed that "A Country, once overflowing with plenty, are now suffering an Army employed for the defense of every thing that is dear and valuable, to perish for want of food."7